 However, humans became increasingly dependent on the use of fossil fuels including coal and natural gas.
 The widespread use of these types of energy has been shown to have had a detrimental impact on the planet, with increasing global temperatures, an increase in extreme weather events and the loss of natural habitats as a result.

 Recent advances in capture and storage, along with the global drive towards Net Zero, has created an expansion in renewable and green energy production.
 These advances range from small-scale production, such as the placing of solar panels on a home, to large-scale facilities like offshore wind farms.

 There area range of renewable sources that have been developed, with each offering their own advantages and challenges depending on factors such as geographical location, requirements for use and even the time of year.

 1. Solar Power

-The potential for the sun to supply our power needs is huge, considering the fact that enough energy to meet the planet’s power needs for an entire year reaches the earth from the sun in just one hour.
+The potential for the sun to supply our electricity generation needs is huge, considering the fact that enough energy to meet the planet’s power needs for an entire year reaches the earth from the sun in just one hour.
 However, the challenge has always remained in how to harness and use this vast potential.

 We currently use solar energy to heat buildings, warm water and power our devices.
 The power is collected using solar, or photovoltaic (PV), cells made from silicon or other materials.
 These cells transform sunlight into electricity and can power anything from the smallest garden light to entire neighbourhoods.
 Rooftop panels can provide power to a home, while community projects and solar farms that use mirrors to concentrate the sunlight can create much larger supplies.
 Solar farms can also be created in bodies of water, called ‘floatovoltaics’ these provide another option for locating solar panels.